zysimplelife/zysimplelife.github.io/_posts/2016-05-17-volume-plugin-in-boot2docker.markdown

 ### local-persist plugin ###

-[Local persist](https://github.com/CWSpear/local-persist) is an good plugin which is useful for small project.
+[Local persist](https://github.com/CWSpear/local-persist) is an useful plugin which for small project.

 ### steps ###
 - Download binary